oracle/cluster-api-provider-oci/docs/src/gs/overview.md

 1. Choose your management cluster.
 You can use [kind][kind], [OKE][oke] or any other compliant Kubernetes clusters.
 1. [Prepare custom machine images][custom-machine-images]
-1. [Configure uers and policies for the management cluster if required][iam]
+1. [Configure users and policies for the management cluster if required][iam]
 1. [Provision a management cluster][provision-management-cluster].
 You can use [kind][kind], [OKE][oke] or any other compliant Kubernetes clusters.
 1. Install the necessary tools:
    - [OCI CLI][oci-cli]